diasks2/pragmatic_segmenter/README.md

 ## Speed Performance Benchmarks

 To test the relative performance of different segmentation tools and libraries I created a simple benchmark test.
 The test takes the 50 English Golden Rules combined into one string and runs it 100 times through the segmenter.
 This speed benchmark is by no means the most scientific benchmark, but it should help to give some relative performance data.
 The tests were done on a Mac Pro 3.7 GHz Quad-Core Intel Xeon E5 running 10.9.5.
-For Punkt the tests were run using the [Ruby port](https://github.com/lfcipriani/punkt-segmenter).
-For Standford CoreNLP the tests were run using the [Ruby port](https://github.com/louismullie/stanford-core-nlp).
-For OpenNLP the tests were run using the [Ruby port](https://github.com/louismullie/open-nlp).
+For Punkt the tests were run using this [Ruby port](https://github.com/lfcipriani/punkt-segmenter), for Standford CoreNLP the tests were run using this [Ruby port](https://github.com/louismullie/stanford-core-nlp), and for OpenNLP the tests were run using this [Ruby port](https://github.com/louismullie/open-nlp).

 ## Languages with sentence boundary punctuation that is different than English